llpeterson/e2e/rtp.md

     interface (e.g., the `vat` interface shown in [Figure 1](#vat))

 The first function may be useful for detecting and responding to congestion.
-Some applications are able to operate at difference rates and may use performance data to decide to use a more aggressive compression scheme to reduce congestion, for example, or to send a higher-quality stream when there is little congestion.
+Some applications are able to operate at different rates and may use performance data to decide to use a more aggressive compression scheme to reduce congestion, for example, or to send a higher-quality stream when there is little congestion.
 Performance